 When I was graduating, I was asked why I didn’t start my own marketing agency instead of going to work for someone else.
-“I’m not ready.” was my canned answer.
+“I’m not ready,” was my canned answer.
 I didn’t think I knew what it took to run my own agency.
-After nearly a decade, I knew I was ready…. except I wasn’t at all.
+After nearly a decade, I knew I was ready…except I wasn’t at all.

 I knew everything there was to know about marketing, but I didn’t know the first thing about running a company.
-I thought most of my time would be spent in creative direction and sales, when most of my time was re-learning the materials in the classes I slept through in business school.
+I thought most of my time would be spent in creative direction and sales when most of my time was re-learning the materials in the classes I slept through in business school.

 That is a direct quote from a younger, stupider version of me to Burhan Kawosa, Director of Finance at Wright State University.